Generalization of Gibbs and Langevin Monte Carlo Algorithms in the Interpolation Regime: Appendix

 \section{Appendix}

-In this appendix, we summarize a glossary of notation, give additional theoretical results and missing proofs, and provide more information on the numerical experiments, as well as additional experimental results.
+In this appendix, we provide a glossary of notation, give additional theoretical results and missing proofs, and provide more information on the numerical experiments, as well as additional experimental results.